igrekus/deb-resolve/README.md

 # Known issues

 - `--all-deps` doesn't know (yet?) that several packages can implement the same functionality (e.g. c-compiler -> gcc | clang)

+# Shoutouts

+Based on the resolver from https://gitlab.com/volian/nala